revig/LiveCode-SQLite-library/README.md

     configuration group a name.
 -   **tOptions** is a comma delimited list of SQLite options.
 It can
     be empty or can contain "binary", "extensions" or both.

+### How to convert a query result array to a datagrid array:

+This library provides a handler which converts database query result arrays
+to datagrid arrays.

+    queryResultArrayToDgArray @pArray pFields

+-   **pArray** is the database query result index named "resultarray"
+-   **pFields** is the database query result index "fieldnames" which
+    contains the table field names in a numbered array

+Here is an example:

+    # ALL QUERY DATA
+    put rigDbGet("recipe") into tQuery

+    # THE QUERY RESULT ARRAY
+    put tQuery["resultarray"] into tDataGridArray

+    # CONVERT RESULT ARRAY TO DATGRID ARRAY
+    queryResultArrayToDgArray tDataGridArray, tQuery["fieldnames"]

+    # POPULATE DATAGRID
+    set the dgData of grp "myDatagrid" to tDataGridArray

 ### License